FOSS4GAcademy/GST105FOSS4GLabs/README.md

 + [x] Lab 6 - Supervised Classification
 + [x] Lab 7 - Accuracy Assessment

+**Note: There is no Lab 1 or Lab 2**

 *Labs with a checkmark are completely converted to Markdown*

-*Note: There is no Lab 1 or Lab 2*

 ### Lab Contents

-Each Module folder contains a folder designating which version of the QGIS and GRASS GIS software it is written for (ex. `Module 1 Lab\QGIS 2.4\...`, `Module 4 Lab\QGIS 2.4 GRASS 6.4.4\...`).
+Each Module folder contains a folder designating which version of the QGIS and GRASS GIS software it is written for (ex.
+'Module 1 Lab\\QGIS 2.4 and GRASS 6.4.4\\...', 'Module 4 Lab\\QGIS 2.8 GRASS 6.4.4\\...').
 The hope is that as new software versions are released, the prior lab's version will be updated and stored in a new (appropriately named) folder.

 Each lab contains the following four resources: